 Visit the National Council of Architectural Registration Boards (NCARB) website for information on and resources for taking the ARE.

 Before providing or offering to provide any architectural services on projects located in South Dakota, you must be licensed in South Dakota.
 In order to apply for licensure, you will need to complete and submit the forms listed below.
-Refer to the Blue Book, Pages 41-42 (covering ARSD 20:38:34) for specific information regarding comity licensure requirements.
+Refer to the Blue Book (covering ARSD 20:38:34) for specific information regarding comity licensure requirements.

 Comity/Reciprocity Application (can be completed online)

 Comity Reference Form (in Adobe .pdf format*) (Must be completed by your references, and then submitted to the Board, if such references showing experience gained under direct supervision of licensed architects are not already contained in a NCARB record being submitted to the Board.)